Fifteen Questions from the Memphis Chapter of the American Institute of Architecture

 M.Arch – Virtually all have an assistantship and many of these are with local architecture

-BFA in ARCH - Virtually all students wishing to pursue an internship have been successful.
-Because
+BFA in ARCH - All students wishing to pursue an internship have been successful.
+Because of

-of the workload, many students wait until third or fourth year before entering an
+the workload, many students wait until third or fourth year before entering an internship.

-BFA in IDES – A professional internship is a required part if the 100% of the Interior Design
+BFA in IDES – A professional internship is a required part of the Interior Design curriculum

 Does the Department of Architecture faculty have experience in the private sector?